coderefinery/manuals/instructor-checklist.md

 ## Lesson revision checklist

-See the lesson development section.
+If your team also maintains the lesson material, see if there are any updates to be done.
+You shouldn't do major revisions every time, but it's good to see if there is any minor maintenance.
+See the lesson development section, {doc}`lesson-review`.

 ## Final checklist